themlstudent/MasteringDataStructure/README.md

 The above definition means, if f(n) is theta of g(n), then the value f(n) is always between c1*g(n) and c2*g(n) for large values of n (n >= n0).
 The definition of theta also requires that f(n) must be non-negative for values of n greater than n0.

+ 2) Big O Notation:

+ The Big O notation defines an upper bound of an algorithm, it bounds a function only from above.
+For example, consider the case of Insertion Sort.
+It takes linear time in best case and quadratic time in worst case.
+We can safely say that the time complexity of Insertion sort is O(n^2).
+Note that O(n^2) also covers linear time.
+If we use Θ notation to represent time complexity of Insertion sort, we have to use two statements for best and worst cases:
+1. The worst case time complexity of Insertion Sort is Θ(n^2).
+2. The best case time complexity of Insertion Sort is Θ(n).

+The Big O notation is useful when we only have upper bound on time complexity of an algorithm.
+Many times we easily find an upper bound by simply looking at the algorithm.

+O(g(n)) = { f(n): there exist positive constants c and
+                  n0 such that 0 <= f(n) <= c*g(n) for
+                  all n >= n0}